Skip to the content.

 For a complete list of my patents and publications, see Andrew Milne on Google Scholar.

 Some of my unpublished material is available on ResearchGate, including a tutorial on Granger Causation with Python code to replicate the examples.
-Granger Causation is a great technique, but it doesn’t work the way many people first expect.
+Granger Causation is a great technique, but it doesn’t work the way most people first expect.

 My focus is always on connecting people with systems, a concept that I recently wrote about on Substack.
 I believe strongly that inclusive team building and agile methodologies are big part of this, and over the years they have brought me good results.